DeFUCC/gun-vue/README.md

 The project is committed to give all the basic tools for everyone to participate in exploring this new universe.
 You can find your own way in it for yourself.

-There are 3 packages in the [@gun-vue npmjs org](https://www.npmjs.com/org/gun-vue) for you to install and use.
+There are 3 packages in the [@gun-vue npmjs org](https://www.npmjs.com/org/gun-vue) for you to install and use:

 ## [@gun-vue/components](https://github.com/DeFUCC/gun-vue/tree/master/components)